nextstrain/docs.nextstrain.org/src/learn/augur-to-auspice.rst

 ==========================================================

-This page is intended to describe which data underpins the different parts of an Auspice visualisation, and how this data can be produced via Augur.
+This page is intended to describe which data underpins the different parts of an Auspice visualisation, and how this data can be produced and exported via Augur.
 It is not a comprehensive guide for how to generate the data in the first place, nor how to interpret them in Auspice, but it should help understand how to export your data and how to customize the visualization.